orbitoosoft/orbitootoolkit/README.md

 ## Signals
 The signal are important, when we are using composite activities.
 For example, we can have the entity, which represents customer's `Order`.
-At some point the customer need to perform `Payment`, which is another entity `Payment`, which was created based on `Order`.
+During processing of `Order` the customer will need to perform `Payment`, which is represented by `Payment` entity.
 Once the customer finishes `Payment` we need to notify `Order`.
-A such situation can be solved using signals.
+For this purpose the toolkit is using signals (see example bellow).

-First it is necessary to define serializable DTO for signal.
-For example:
+First it is necessary to define DTO for the signal:
 ```java
 public enum CallbackTarget {
     ORDER_SERVICE, LOAN_SERVICE, ...